 - Most driveway swing gates swing outward, and in these cases it can be a lot less startling to guests if two smaller leaves open out toward them rather than one large one.
 This being said, guests who are not used to your gate are much less likely to back out of your driveway into traffic when your gate begins to open.

 - A singular, large gate leaf would probably require a larger gate operator whereas a double swing gate would use two smaller operators powering separate leaves.
 Automated double swing gates can also act as snow plows in the winter time, but a larger single gate might struggle to push aside pushing even a few inches of snow.

-- The secure option.
-Slide gates tend to be more secure than swing gates.
+Commercial and industrial slide gates tend to be more secure than swing gates.
 Automated swing gates may be easily pried open if not set up with a magnet or electric mechanical lock, allowing someone to squeeze through the gate leaves.
-Automated slide gates can be very difficult to pry open as they are often set up with a receiver that lets the gate slide into a receiver post.
+Automated commercial slide gates can be very difficult to pry open as they are often set up with a receiver that lets the gate slide into a receiver post.

-- Overall reliability.
-Basic physics tells us that automated swing gates are often just not as reliable as slide gates.
+Basic physics tells us that automated industrial swing gates are often just not as reliable as slide gates.
 Automated slide gates don’t have to put up with less wind resistance and fewer difficulties from snow.
-Slide gates have the advantage of moving along a simple line where as swing gates must push through a much larger area span with its leaf or leaves.
-Swing gates will struggle after a large snowfall to push through the pile of snow that accumulates around its leaves whereas slide gates can cut through the snow with ease.
+Industrial slide gates have the advantage of moving along a simple line where as swing gates must push through a much larger area span with its leaf or leaves.
+Even industrial swing gates will struggle after a large snowfall to push through the pile of snow that accumulates around its leaves whereas slide gates can cut through the snow with ease.
 When swing gates encounter this kind of resistance it can even register to the gate operator as a foreign object and cause it to go into a “safe mode.”